Assistant Professor, Mechanical and Civil Engineering

 American Society of Mechanical Engineers (ASME)

 - X. Wang, Y.H.
 Chang, Y. Li, V. Yang, and Y.H.
-Su, “Surrogate-based modeling for emulation of supercritical injector flow and combustion,” Proceedings of the Combustion Institute, in revision.
+Su, “Surrogate-based modeling for emulation of supercritical injector flow and combustion,” Proceedings of the Combustion Institute, accepted, 2020.

 - S. Yang, X. Wang, V. Yang, W. Sun, and H. Huo, "An efficient finite-rate chemistry model for a preconditioned compressible flow solver and its comparison with the flamelet/progress-variable model," Combustion and Flame, Vol. 210 (2019), 172-182.